 The Bonds are special obligations of the State issued under and pursuant to the Act and the Trust Agreement.
 The Bonds are payable primarily from, and together with the Additional Bonds, are equally and ratably secured by, a pledge of the Pledged Receipts.
-Federal Title 23 Highway Funds received and to be received by the State (Pledged Federal Highway Receipts) will be the primary source of Pledged Receipts.
+Federal Title 23 Highway Funds received and to be received by the State will be the primary source of Pledged Receipts.

-Pledged Receipts means (a) accrued interest received from the sale of Obligations; (b) all amounts standing to the credit of the State Infrastructure Bank Revenue Bond Service Fund including without limitation all amounts credited to the Major New Project Debt Service Account and any other accounts and subaccounts in the State Infrastructure Bank Revenue Bond Service Fund, other than amounts in an account or subaccount which are limited to certain series of Bonds or Parity Obligations and other than any moneys in the State Infrastructure Bank Revenue Bond Service Fund raised by taxation by the State; (c) any gifts, grants, donations and pledges, and receipts therefrom, received by the State available for the payment of Bond Service Charges, to the extent not previously pledged and to the extent not prohibited by the terms of such gifts, grants donations or pledges; (d) any amounts on deposit in the State Infrastructure Bank created pursuant to Section 5531.09 of the Ohio Revised Code constituting Pledged Federal Highway Receipts, excepting the portion thereof to be deposited in the Administrative Expense Fund, the Infrastructure Bank Obligations Fund, the Rebate Fund or an account or subaccount created pursuant to Section 9 of the General Bond Order, as provided in the General Bond Order or in any Series Bond Order; (e) other amounts in the State Infrastructure Bank which are hereafter pledged to the payment of Bond Service Charges by a Series Bond Order; and (f) any other moneys accruing to the State from sources described in Section 5531.10(A)(6) of the Ohio Revised Code, which are hereafter pledged to the payment of Bond Service Charges by a Series Bond Order.
+"Pledged Receipts" means (a) accrued interest received from the sale of Obligations; (b) all amounts standing to the credit of the State Infrastructure Bank Revenue Bond Service Fund including without limitation all amounts credited to the Major New Project Debt Service Account and any other accounts and subaccounts in the State Infrastructure Bank Revenue Bond Service Fund, other than amounts in an account or subaccount which are limited to certain series of Bonds or Parity Obligations and other than any moneys in the State Infrastructure Bank Revenue Bond Service Fund raised by taxation by the State; (c) any gifts, grants, donations and pledges, and receipts therefrom, received by the State available for the payment of Bond Service Charges, to the extent not previously pledged and to the extent not prohibited by the terms of such gifts, grants donations or pledges; (d) any amounts on deposit in the State Infrastructure Bank created pursuant to Section 5531.09 of the Ohio Revised Code constituting Pledged Federal Highway Receipts, excepting the portion thereof to be deposited in the Administrative Expense Fund, the Infrastructure Bank Obligations Fund, the Rebate Fund or an account or subaccount created pursuant to Section 9 of the General Bond Order, as provided in the General Bond Order or in any Series Bond Order; (e) other amounts in the State Infrastructure Bank which are hereafter pledged to the payment of Bond Service Charges by a Series Bond Order; and (f) any other moneys accruing to the State from sources described in Section 5531.10(A)(6) of the Ohio Revised Code, which are hereafter pledged to the payment of Bond Service Charges by a Series Bond Order.
 If the amounts standing to the credit of the State Infrastructure Bank Revenue Bond Service Fund and available monies in the State Infrastructure Bank pledged to the payment of Bond Service Charges are insufficient for the payment of Bond Service Charges, "Pledged Receipts" also means all other Pledged Federal Highway Receipts, excepting the portion thereof to be deposited in the Infrastructure Bank Obligations Fund or an account or subaccount created pursuant to Section 9 of the General Bond Order as provided in any General Bond Order or in any Series Bond Order.

 Pledged Federal Highway Receipts include all moneys apportioned by the Secretary of Transportation under the provisions of Title 23 of the United States Code, as amended, or any successor legislation, or any other federal law relating to federal aid for highways and to be received as a grant by the State, to the extent that the State is not prohibited by federal or State law from using such moneys to pay Bond Service Charges.
-A proposed Ninth Supplemental Trust Agreement would amend the definition of Pledged Federal Highway Receipts to exclude moneys on deposit in the State Infrastructure Bank constituting moneys received as debt service payments or other repayments in respect of loans from the State Infrastructure Bank.
-This amendment will become effective upon the issuance of the Bonds when the Holders of a majority of the aggregate principal amount of Bonds and Additional Bonds outstanding shall have consented to such amendment.
-By purchasing a Bond, a Holder gives its irrevocable consent to the proposed Ninth Supplemental Trust Agreement and the amendments to the Trust Agreement and the General Bond Order effected therein.
-Concurrently with the issuance of its Policy on the Insured Bonds, Bond Insurer will irrevocably consent to the proposed Ninth Supplemental Trust Agreement on behalf of the Holders of the Insured Bonds.
+The definition of Pledged Federal Highway Receipts excludes moneys on deposit in the State Infrastructure Bank constituting moneys received as debt service payments or other repayments in respect of loans from the State Infrastructure Bank.